One Stop Shop

 As you can see, you will have multiple options if you know where to look.

 Do not limit yourself to the department in which you’re enrolled.

 Look around and see how you can combine the multiple skills you have to offer to get yourself a Research Assistant-ship.

 Importance of GRE Test Scores

-So here’s what a typical percentile table this is the table that is published by ETS the organization that conducts the GRE and here’s what the percentiles look like.
-Now what I mean by a percentile?
+Take a look at the table below.
+This is the table that was published by ETS- the organization that conducts the GRE- and here’s what the percentiles look like.
+What do we mean by a ‘percentile’?

-So if your score is a 154 then 63 people out of every 100 perform worse than you that’s that’s for these percentiles tell you and similarly for Quant a score of 160 in quant it sounds good but it’s 78 percent which means there are still 22 people out of every hundred who performed better than you.
+Looking at Quant, a score of 160 in Quant sounds good but it puts you only in the 78th percentile which means there are still 22 people out of every hundred who have performed better than you.

-Always look at your GRE score not in terms of the skills score which is what you what people will typically share and universities get this percentile number in the score report that ETS sends so most people typically look straight for the percentile they don’t even the admissions department they look at the percentile even though they know they might give you GRE cutoff scores they look at the percentile.
+Always look at your GRE score not in terms of the absolute score (which is what you will typically share).
+Universities, however, get this percentile number in the score report that ETS sends.
+Most people typically look straight at the percentile, they don’t look at your absolute score alone.

 Why do universities look at percentiles?